 The main difference between this holographic platform and the type of 360 videos that are becoming rather pervasive in VR porn for example, is that 360 tends to restrict viewers to one PoV (Point of View) while holograms allow your head to move around much more freely, explains Anton Bailey, a PrimaVR spokespersonWe love to focus on experimenting with crazy VR tech Click To Tweet

-Continue reading the full article on Future Of Sex
+This article originally appeared on Future Of Sex

 — FutureofSex (@FutureofSex) June 29, 2017

 For companies looking to gain a competitive edge through technology, Tech Trends offers strategic Virtual Reality and Digital Transformation Consultancy services tailored to your brand.

 Alice Bonasio is a VR and Digital Transformation Consultant and Tech Trends’ Editor in Chief.
 She also regularly writes for Fast Company, Ars Technica, Quartz, Wired and others.
 Connect with her on LinkedIn and follow @alicebonasio on Twitter.